Skip to main content

 Accountability systems look different in professional and personal contexts.
 At work, accountability is usually externally imposed (deadlines, managers, team dependencies).
 The challenge is building equivalent structures for personal goals where no one else is managing you.

 The key difference: workplace accountability often comes with built-in consequences (job performance, salary).
-Personal accountability requires you to build the consequences yourself - which is exactly what commitment contracts and check-in partners provide.
+Personal accountability requires you to build the consequences yourself, which is exactly what commitment contracts and check-in partners provide.

 Read more: Accountability at Work vs. Personal Life: What's Different.